Informing you of your rights.

-Global Education Fund The GEF not only helps support our annual Global Home Education Conference, but it funds important global initiatives on the homeschooling front.
+The GEF not only helps support our annual Global Home Education Exchange, but it funds important global initiatives on the homeschooling front.
 At CCHE, we help support a pastor from Hungary who is working to make homeschooling more known and accepted in Europe.

 Leadership Training Fund

 Enrich the lives of homeschool leaders by giving to the Leadership Training Fund.
-Donations will be allocated to our annual National Leadership Conference.
+Donations will be allocated to our annual National Home Education Conference.
 While attending the conference, homeschool leaders will have the opportunity to exchange ideas, best practices, and network with others, all while building lasting relationships.

 Legal Policy & Intervention Fund